3-Card Reading for A.D.

-H.G. has requested an interpretation of the above cards that were drawn according to the protocol of silently completing the sentence, “Please give me some insight into __________.”
-H.G. has not told me what (s)he has put into the blank space.
+A.D. has requested an interpretation of the above cards that were drawn according to the protocol of silently completing the sentence, “Please give me some insight into __________.”
+A.D. has not told me what (s)he has put into the blank space.
 The first three cards are the “heart” of the reading and are read as a unit.
 Then, the fourth card is drawn and read as a summary or clarifier.
-If we include the summary card, there are two eights and two wands in this mini-reading, so we know that this request for insight focuses on H.G’s being in harmony, resonance. and the manifestation of her/his skills and talents.
-Because there are no members of the Major Arcana, the context for these insights is H.G.’s everyday life rather than her/his soul’s agenda for this lifetime.
+If we include the summary card, there are three knights in this mini-reading, so we know that this request for insight focuses on A.D.’s expressing (knight=12=1+2=3) the full-blown manifestations of the qualities held in three out of the four suits on her/his journey toward mastery.
+Because there is just one member of the Major Arcana, the context for these insights is primarily A,D.’s everyday life rather than her/his soul’s agenda for this lifetime.
 There are no other two-of-a-kind or more in suits or numbers.
+There is a rare occurrence, where three out of a possible four knights have shown up.
+It implies that the missing fourth Knight of Cups is importantly not at issue.

 Does this make sense?
 I hope it was helpful.